lyra/plugin-woocommerce/readme.txt

 5. PayZen payment page.

 == Changelog ==

+= 1.9.0, 2021-04-21=
+* [subscr] Manage subscriptions with WooCommerce Subscriptions (including subscription update and cancellation).
+* [franfinance] Added new Franfinance submodule.
+* Possibility to open support issue from the plugin configuration panel or an order details page.
+* Reorganize plugin settings (REST API keys section moved to general configuration).
+* Possibility to configure REST API URLs.
+* Possibility to add payment means dynamically in "Other payment means" section.
+* [embedded] Add pop-in choice to card data entry mode field.
+* [embedded] Possibility to customize "Register my card" checkbox label.
+* Possibility to configure description for popin and iframe modes.
+* [alias] Display the brand of the registered means of payment in payment by alias.
+* [alias] Added possibility to delete registered payment means.
+* [alias] Check alias validity before proceeding to payment.
+* Do not use vads_order_info* gateway parameter (use vads_ext_info* instead).
+* Update 3DS management option description.

 = 1.8.10, 2021-03-05 =
 * Save 3DS authentication status and certificate as an order note.